-21. Bill 124:
+19. Bill 124:

 On November 29, 2022, the Ontario Superior Court rendered a decision to declare the Protecting a Sustainable Public Sector for Future Generations Act, 2019, known as Bill 124, to be void and of no effect.
-This ruling has triggered reopener provisions that required renewed negotiations with certain labour groups on compensation for years that were previously capped by the legislation.
-During the year, the Hospital paid a total of \$9,788,000 in retroactive wage adjustments to eligible employees as a result of the reopener provisions.
+This ruling triggered reopener provisions that required renewed negotiations with certain labour groups on compensation for years that were previously capped by the legislation.
+During the year, the Hospital paid a total of \$Nil (2024 - \$9,788,000) in retroactive wage adjustments to eligible employees as a result of the reopener provisions.
 Ongoing impacts of the reopener provisions are reflected in the Hospital's current wage rates and are included in the reported amount of salaries and benefits.

-The MOH has provided the Hospital with funding to offset the cost of the retroactive wage adjustments, as well as ongoing impacts up to March 31, 2024.
+The MOH has provided the Hospital with funding to offset the cost of the retroactive wage adjustments, as well as ongoing impacts up to March 31, 2025.

-The expenses incurred for retroactive wage adjustments of \$2,750,000 (2023 - \$7,038,000) and the associated MOH funding of \$8,826,000 (2023 - \$Nil) has been presented separately in the statement of operations.
+The expenses incurred for retroactive wage adjustments of \$Nil (2024 - \$2,750,000) and the associated MOH funding of \$Nil (2024 - \$8,826,000) has been presented separately in the statement of operations.